 - West Virginia (not yet operational)

-In these states, in order to buy (and use) marijuana legally, you must be officially registered with the state, have a qualifying medical condition, and own a valid Medical Marijuana Patient Identification Card (MMJ Card).
+In these states, in order to buy (and use) marijuana legally, you must be officially registered with the state as a resident, have a qualifying medical condition, and own a valid Medical Marijuana Patient Identification Card (MMJ Card).

 (See our detailed list of the state-by-state processes for obtaining a medical marijuana card here).